harshfatepuria/data-analysis-test/README.txt

 ﻿README
 CSCI 599 - Assignment 1 - Team 22

+[By default, all D3 visualizations along with JSON files are already prepared for viewing.
+To see the visualizations, kindly open any of the *.html files or visit the project website at http://harshfatepuria.github.io ]

 1. We use D3 on the file distribution available in GitHub to create a Pie chart (completeDataPieChart.html) indicating the existing MIME diversity of the TREC- DD-Polar dataset